popgenmethods/smcpp/README.rst

 experiment with different values of these parameters in order to obtain good estimates*.

+- ``--thinning``: This parameter controls the frequency with which the full CSFS is emitted (see paper for details).
+Decreasing the value of this parameter will cause the likelihood to depend more strongly on frequency spectrum information in the undistinguished portion of the sample, potentially leading to more accurate results in the recent past.
+However, decreasing it too much can lead to degeneracy in the likelihood since correlations in the undistinguished portion of the ancestral recombination graph are ignored.
+The default value for a sample size ``n`` is ``1000 * log(n)`` (note that this is different than in versions 1.7.0 and earlier).
+Empirically, this has worked well for sample sizes on the order of ``20 <= n <= 200`` but you may need to experiment a bit.

+- ``--t1``, ``--tK``: These specify the starting and ending points (in generations) for the size history; outside of these intervals, the size history is assumed to be constant with value equal to that of the corresponding end point.
+SMC++ uses a heuristic based on sample to set ``t1``; larger samples are needed to obtain accurate inferences in the recent past.
+You may override ``t1``, but setting it too small could lead to instability.

 - ``--regularization-penalty``: This parameter penalizes curvature in the estimated size history.
-The default value of this parameter is ``1.0``.
-Higher values of the penalty shrink the estimated size history towards a line.
-If your estimates exhibit too much oscillation, try increasing the value of this parameter.
+The default value of this parameter is ``9.0``.
+Lower values of the penalty shrink the estimated size history towards a line.
+If your estimates exhibit too much oscillation, try decreasing the value of this parameter.
+(Note that this behavior is different than in versions 1.7.0 and earlier.)

-- ``--tolerance``: This parameter specifies a threshold for stopping the EM algorithm when the relative improvement in log-likelihood becomes small.
+- ``--ftol``: This parameter specifies a threshold for stopping the EM algorithm when the relative improvement in log-likelihood becomes small.
 The default value is ``1e-4``.
 If the tolerance is ``epsilon`` and ``x'``/``x`` are the new and old estimates, the algorithm will